opf/openproject/docs/user-guide/projects/project-status/README.md

 ##Setting the project status

 You can set your project status in the **project settings**.
 For this, click on **project settings** in the menu on the left and then select the relevant status.
+To add more information to your project status, you can use the status description directly underneath to manually describe changes, project KPIs etc.

 ![project-settings-project-status](project-settings-project-status.png)